drankinatty/ternary_st/README.md

 A *ternary search tree (tst)* is a binary search tree (bst) with an additional node pointer.

 There is a relative dearth of information available about ternary trees, and specifially, proper node-rotation when a node is deleted from the tree.
-The only examples for a node-delete found are simple deletes that leave the tree dirty by leaving a node, with or withoutsiblings, but having no valid middle (or equal) pointer.
-The following code, written as part of a text-editor word-completion implementation, provides a proper delete with rotation of the low or high node for the victim in place of the victim.
+The only examples for a node-delete found are simple deletes that leave the tree dirty by leaving a node, with or without siblings, but having no valid middle (or equal) pointer.
+The following code, written as part of a text-editor word-completion implementation, provides a proper delete with rotation of the low or high node in place of the deleted node.

+*Ternary Search Tree Into*

 With a binary search tree each node contains a *left* and *right* node-pointer so a binary choice controls traversal.
 Either a *greater than* or *less than* choice.
 As the result of a comparison between the node-data and a reference either the left or right node-pointer is used to further descend.

 A ternary search tree adds a third (or middle) node.
 While you can still use the `left-middle-right` notation, ternary trees use a `low-equal-high` pointer verbiage.
 With each node holding a *key ID*, the node pointers for the this code uses a `lokid`, `eqkid`, and `hikid` pointer naming convention.
 If the difference between a refernence and the node key is negative (lower than), the `lokid` node is traversed, if they are equal, the `eqkid` node is followed or `hikid` is followed.

+*Tree-node Used In This Code*

 In addition to the `node->key`, the node used in this example adds a *reference count* (a `node->refcnt`) to the node data to track the number of occurrances for each word it holds.
-So for example, if using the tree to track the words in an editor buffer (where there may be multiple occurrences of 'the' or other common words), the node holding 'the' is not deleted, upon delete, until no other occurrences remain (i.e. the `node->refcnt` is zero).
+So for example, if using the tree to track the words in an editor buffer (where there may be multiple occurrences of 'the' or other common words), the node holding 'the' is not deleted, until no other occurrences remain (i.e. the `node->refcnt` is zero).

 Each individual node has the following form: